fedesilverauy/energy-output-prediction-pm-case-study/README.md

 **3. Cross-validation matters more than test score for production conversations.**
 A model that scores well on one test set might be overfit.
 The CV RMSE (3.46 ± 0.15) tells you the model generalizes — that's the number to bring to a production review.

+**4. Extreme feature dominance is both an insight and a risk signal.**
+Ambient Temperature drove 90.1% of the Random Forest's predictive importance — far beyond what thermodynamic theory would predict as its isolated contribution.
+While operationally convenient (temperature forecasts are widely available), a model that has effectively learned to ignore three of its four inputs may be fragile under distributional shift or sensor failure.
+This warrants collinearity analysis before production deployment.

-**4. Questions a PM should ask before any model goes to production:**
+**5. Questions a PM should ask before any model goes to production:**
 - What's the cost of a false positive vs. false negative in this domain?
 - Who owns model monitoring, and what triggers a retrain?
 - How will users interact with predictions — dashboard, alert, API?